Long March 4A

-A few days after the launch of FY-18, the third-stage of the CZ-4A launch vehicle exploded in the 895 km orbit, creating more than 80 pieces of space debris.
+A month after the launch of FY-1B, the third-stage of the CZ-4A launch vehicle exploded in a 895 x 880 km orbit, creating more than 100 pieces of space debris.
 This incident led to a redesign of the rocket to include a residual propellant venting system.
-A venting system was not included in the 4a because the of concern that it would damage the satellite.
+A venting system was not included in the 4A because of the concern that it would damage the satellite.

 It was replaced by a derivative, the Long March 4B, which first flew in 1999.
 The Long March 4B offers a more powerful third stage, and a larger payload fairing.